Choosing which school to attend for your Chinese medicine training is a big decision. Here are some things to consider:

 Many famous, expert, expat, interesting and unlikely people make Nelson their home.
 This makes for a very interesting, colorful and accepting community.

 By car, Nelson is three hours from Spokane, WA, eight hours from Vancouver, BC, four hours from Kelowna, BC and six hours from Calgary, Alberta.
-Nelson may be in the mountains but with international airports only a few hours away you can be anywhere, anytime!

 There are different requirements for licensing of acupuncturists in every country, state and province.
 Please research the rules in the area in which you wish to practice upon graduation.